Gallopsled/pwntools-tutorial/utility.md

 # Utility Functions

-About half of Binjitsu is utility functions so that you no longer need to copy paste things like this around:
+About half of Pwntools is utility functions so that you no longer need to copy paste things like this around:

 ```py
 import struct